H. H. The Rajah's College, Pudukkottai: History

-Autonomous accreditation

-H.H.The Rajah's College was declared as an Autonomous College by the University Grants Commission in the academic year 1999–2000.
+The H.H.The Rajah's College was declared as an Autonomous College by the University Grants Commission in the academic year 1999–2000.
 The college which was awarded the 3 Star Status by the National Assessment and Accreditation Council (NAAC) between 1999 and 2000, was then declared as the "B" Grade College by NAAC between 2005 and 2006.
 Later in 2011, University Grants Commission was given the extension offer of Autonomy to this campus.

 Departments

 This college offers more than 20 degrees in different concentrations.
 Every faculties were working as research faculty in this campus.
 Each departments were governed by respective head of the departments.

 The various departments of specialization are: